TobiaKW/CSCI3100_Project_Venue_And_Equipment_Booking_SaaS/README.md

 ## Notes for collaborators: We are using ruby version 3.3.10, rails 7.2.3 for this project, so make sure you install correct version before working.

-Start from an empty folder...
+Starting from an empty local folder...
 ```bash
 git clone https://github.com/TobiaKW/CSCI3100_Project_Venue_And_Equipment_Booking_SaaS.git
 git pull --rebase origin main